-In R v Cain (1983) Crim.L.R.802, the Defendant had been found in possession of a quantity of goods stolen from his employer over a period of time with no evidence to establish when each item had been taken.
+In R v Cain (1983) Crim.L.R.802, the defendant had been found in possession of a quantity of goods stolen from his employer over a period of time with no evidence to establish when each item had been taken.
 There was nothing wrong with charging all of the items in a single count.
 A continuous offence should be charged as occurring '…between …' two dates.

-It may be permissible to charge a number of individually identifiable similar charges as one overall count, where the offences involve the same process and the Defence case does not distinguish between differing instances.
+It may be permissible to charge a number of individually identifiable similar charges as one overall count, where the offences involve the same process and the defence case does not distinguish between differing instances.
 See Barton v DPP EWHC Admin 223.

-In some cases the Defendant may be responsible for the management or control of sums of money and/or property for which he has a duty at some time to account to another.
+In some cases the defendant may be responsible for the management or control of sums of money and/or property for which he has a duty at some time to account to another.
 At the time of accounting a deficiency is identified but it is not possible to say when the defendant stole any particular sum of money or item of property.
-In this situation it is appropriate to insert as the date of the offence the accounting date, rather than the dates covering the whole period of the criminal activity alleged
+In this situation it is appropriate to insert as the date of the offence the accounting date, rather than the dates covering the whole period of the criminal activity alleged.

 When the exact date of commission of an offence is unknown, particular care is required when there has been an increase in penalty during the period specified in the indictment.
-Where there is doubt as to whether an offence was committed before or after the date of an increase in penalty, the best option is to have two counts, appropriately worded: R v Cairns 1 Cr.App.R.(S) 434, CA. See CrimPD 10A.13
+Where there is doubt as to whether an offence was committed before or after the date of an increase in penalty, the best option is to have two counts, appropriately worded: R v Cairns 1 Cr.App.R.(S) 434, CA. See CrimPD 10A.13.

 Care is required when drafting the appropriate counts on indictments where one or more of the offences alleged is a specified offence under Schedule 15 Criminal Justice Act 2003 and spans the commencement date (4 April 2005) of Part V of that Act.
 The enhanced sentences provided for by the 2003 Act are operative only for offences found to have been committed on or after the commencement date.
-(See Sentencing Dangerous - Offenders elsewhere in this guidance.
+(See Sentencing Dangerous - Offenders elsewhere in this guidance.)

-In R. v Harries (Michael John) EWCA Crim 1622, the Court advised that where it could realistically be done, indictments should be drafted to reflect the significance of 4 April 2005.
+In R. v Harries (Michael John) EWCA Crim 1622, the court advised that where it could realistically be done, indictments should be drafted to reflect the significance of 4 April 2005.
 When it was difficult to produce an indictment that avoided 'straddling' the commencement date, the judge should analyse the evidence and give reasons for concluding whether (or not) an offence was found to have taken place on or after 4 April 2005, and thus whether the dangerous offender provisions might apply.

-It is an established rule that all Defendants involved in a single offence may be joined in a single count.
+It is an established rule that all defendants involved in a single offence may be joined in a single count.
 This applies not only to principal offenders but also to those who assist or encourage the offence.
-For example, a Defendant who acts as a lookout in a burglary committed by another Defendant will be indicted jointly with the principal offender.
+For example, a defendant who acts as a lookout in a burglary committed by another defendant will be indicted jointly with the principal offender.

-Where the matters constituting the individual offences of several offenders are so related in time or by other factors that the interests of justice are best served by their being tried together, then the court may try them together even though the indictment does not contain a joint count charging them with having acted in concert – R v Assim 2 Q.B.
+Where the matters constituting the individual offences of several offenders are so related in time or by other factors that the interests of justice are best served by them being tried together, then the court may try them together even though the indictment does not contain a joint count charging them with having acted in concert – R v Assim 2 Q.B.
 249

 Defendants charged jointly can be convicted of separately committing the offence: see DPP v Merriam 56 Cr.App.R.766.